Life After a Consumer Proposal – Can I ever qualify for a credit card?

 Life after consumer proposal can be wonderful.
 The great news is you can rebuild and improve your credit score after a consumer proposal and qualify for best rates and terms within 2 years from taking action.

 In a consumer proposal, you can apply and be approved for some types of credit shortly after you file and while you are working through the proposal.
 For example, you can apply for vehicle financing with companies that specialize in working with clients that sign into a consumer proposal.
-Reputable vehicle financing companies (such as those who are Bromwich+Smith Partners) offer newer model vehicles and competitive interest rates, and help you avoid losing money on the vehicle financing (negative equity).
+Reputable vehicle financing companies offer newer model vehicles and competitive interest rates, and help you avoid losing money on the vehicle financing (negative equity).
 Life after a consumer proposal doesn’t need to be doom and gloom--it can be quite the opposite.

 Credit report expert Richard Moxley shares that the best and fastest way to increase your credit score is with a credit card.
 Keep in mind that a prepaid credit card does not build credit, and learn more about the many secured credit card options in the market now which do.